This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Prednisone: This steroid is often given with other chemotherapy medicines.
 Prednisone may help shrink lymph nodes back to their normal size.
 It can also help control the number of leukocytes, which are a type of white blood cell.
 Do not stop taking this medicine without your caregiver's OK.
 Stopping on your own can cause problems.

-- Monitoring: Caregivers may check your pulse on your arms or wrists.
-This helps caregivers learn if you have problems with blood flow after your surgery.
+- Monitoring: Healthcare providers may check your pulse on your arms or wrists.
+This helps healthcare providers learn if you have problems with blood flow after your surgery.
 You may also have any of the following:

 - Heart monitor: This is also called an ECG or EKG.
 Sticky pads placed on your skin record your heart's electrical activity.